 InterServer does have that marginally better server performance, though, and a very helpful support team that will talk you through your problems, instead of just linking a tutorial in the chat.

-Now, after your first renewal, that low monthly price does go up by more than a few dollars, at which point InterServer in particular becomes cheaper, thanks to its price-lock guarantee.
-Most of the other hosts on this list will be cheaper too, especially if you pay for a few years at a time.
+After your first renewal, that low monthly price does go up by more than a few dollars, at which point most hosts on this list will be cheaper– especially if you pay for a few years at a time.

 If you want a step-by-step guide to getting a refund for your Hostinger plan, we have one.